thorn5011/TheByteDungeon.github.io/_posts/2024-09-05-network-monitoring.md

 The script scan be found [here](https://github.com/thorn5011/sharing-is-caring/tree/main/netMon).

-Learnt to code some very simple go, with arugments, different outputs and a bunch of troubleshooting.
+Learnt to code some very simple go, with arguments, different outputs and a bunch of troubleshooting.

 ## Set variables for the script to use